venu-shastri/clean-code-craft/introduction.md

 ![testpyramid](https://github.com/venu-shastri/clean-code-craft/blob/master/images/testpyramid.PNG)

 >Experience has shown that the total costs regarding implementation and maintenance of tests are increasing toward the top of the pyramid.
-Large system tests and manual user acceptance tests are usually complex, often require extensive organization, and cannot be automated easily.
+> Large system tests and manual user acceptance tests are usually complex, often require extensive organization, and cannot be automated easily.
+> large system tests, or UI-driven tests, are totally improper to check all possible paths of execution through the whole system .
+> if a test on a system level fails, the exact cause of the error can be difficult to locate

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0NTAyOTYwMSw1Nzc4MjM3MDUsLTk0Nz
+eyJoaXN0b3J5IjpbLTM4MDkyNDc4Myw1Nzc4MjM3MDUsLTk0Nz
 kyMDU0OCwtMTUxNzQ3MDY2M119
 -->